cms-DQM/dqmgui/README.md

 ### Compiling this code

-The renderer and all render plugins can be built by simply running `./scripts/build.sh`.
+The renderer, all render plugins and Cython code can be built by simply running `./scripts/build.sh`.
 In case of build errors, try cleaning the results of previous builds by running `gmake clean`.

-CMSSW_VERSION and SCRAM_ARCH values that will be used to build and run the code, are located in this file: `scripts/cmssw_info`.
+`CMSSW_VERSION` and `SCRAM_ARCH` values that will be used to build and run the code, are located in this file: `scripts/cmssw_info`.
 Contents of this file can be changed manually to link the DQM GUI to the different CMSSW version.

 ## The storage backend

 The storage backend is based on legacy (`TDirectory`), DQMIO (`TTree`) and protobuf files.
 The code is in `python/nanoroot/`, `python/reading/` and `python/protobuf`.
 It keeps a SQLite database of metadata, about _samples_ (run/dataset/lumi), and _ME lists_, which represent the MEs present in a sample.
 These are stored compressed to make their size manageable.
-The ME list is built on first access; this makes it feasible to register all ~80000 files that we have on EOS at the moment as samples.
+The ME list is built on first access (on demand importing); this makes it feasible to register all ~80000 files that we have on EOS at the moment as samples.

 ## The web server